For visiting pilots

 • In Denmark, it is not allowed to educate any student at any level without an instructor license issued by the DHPU (Danish Hanggliding and Paragliding Union.

-Here is a link to the official rules and regulations on hang gliders and paragliders
+Here is a link to the official rules and regulations on hang gliders and paragliders in english

 Code of conduct